NURS 105_Nursing Care Foundations Test 1 Part B at Baton Rouge General Medical Center

 Explanation

-- B) By offering spiritual support that aligns with the patient’s beliefs
+- To offer support that aligns with the patient’s spiritual beliefs

 Explanation